|

 Indicator representation:

-Red (alarm) shows the low or high temperature (0 °C or +40 °C, respectively)
+Red (alarm) indicates low or high temperature (0 °C or +40 °C, respectively)

 Environment humidity